Mcnoble1/BethanyJep/README.md

 Here are some ideas to get you started:
 -->

-Bethany here, I like to teach, design and code.
+Bethany here, I teach, design and code.

 Currently I am a program assistant at Andela and a Microsoft Student Partner(MSP).